oracle/fastr/documentation/dev/testing.md

 ## Unit Tests

-The unit tests reside mainly in the `com.oracle.truffle.r.test` project, with a smaller number in the and `com.oracle.truffle.r.nodes.test` project.
-To execute the unit tests use the `mx junit` command.
-The standard set of unit tests is available via the `mx junitdefault` command and the following additional variants are available:
+The unit tests reside mainly in the `com.oracle.truffle.r.test` project, with a smaller number in the `com.oracle.truffle.r.nodes.test` project.
+The execution of the tests uses the `unittest` command that is built into `mx` and used by all the Truffle languages.
+See `mx unittest --help` for a complete description of the options.
+Certain system properties are used to control the test environment, a;; of which begin with `fastr.test`.

+1. `fastr.test.trace.tests`: this causes the specific test method being executed to be output to the standard output.
+A sometimes useful debugging tool.
+2. `fastr.test.check.expected`: this can be used in combination with `fastr.test.generate` to checked whether `ExpectedTestOutput.test` is in sync with the current set of tests.
+3. `fastr.test.generate`: Used internally by `mx rtestgen`, see below.
+4. `fastr.test.generate.quiet`; Used internally by `mx rtestgen`, see below.

+For convenience and backwards compatibility FastR provides some wrapper commands that invoke `unittest` with specific arguments.
+In particular the standard set of unit tests is available via the `mx junitgate` command and the following additional variants are available:

-1. `mx junitsimple`: everything except the package tests and the `com.oracle.truffle.r.nodes.test`
+1. `mx rutsimple`: everything except the tests in `com.oracle.truffle.r.nodes.test`
-2. `mx junit --tests list`: `list` is a comma-separated list of test patterns, where a pattern is a package or class.
-For example to just run the "builtin" tests run `mx junit --tests com.oracle.truffle.r.test.builtins`.

-As with most FastR `mx` commands, additional parameters can be passed to the underlying FastR process using the `--J` option.
+2. `mx rutgate`: all the tests that run in the gate

 For example to debug a unit test under an IDE, it is important to disable the internal timeout mechanism that detects looping tests, vis:

-    mx -d junit --tests sometestclass --J @-DDisableTestTimeout
+    mx -d unittest -Dfastr.test.timeout sometestclass

+Note that no value for `fastr.test.timeout` is treated as in infinite timeout.
+Any other value is expected to be an integer value, interpreted as seconds.

 ### Regenerating ExpectedTestOutput.test

-After adding, removing or altering units tests (including the `TestTrait` argument), it is necessary to regenerate the GNU R output, vis:
+After adding, removing or altering units tests (including the `TestTrait` argument), it is necessary to regenerate the `ExpectedTestOutput.test` file, vis:

     mx rtestgen